QinglinDong/cv/index.md

 Reviewer for The International Conference on Progress in Informatics and Computing `2016 PIC`. <br>

 ### __Other__
+CNN: A long-distance appearance-based gaze estimation model with CNN `submitted`. <br>
 CNN: Eye Tracking with transfer learning on Raspberry pi3 and neural compute stick. <br>
-CNN: A long-distance appearance-based gaze estimation model with CNN `submitted`. <br>
-Interpretation from Simultaneous EEG and Eyetracker Recording `2016 ACM Multimedia`
+Interpretation from Simultaneous EEG and Eyetracker Recording `2016 ACM Multimedia`<br>
 HMM: Hierarchical clustering with Hidden Markov Models on phylogenetic data. `2012 Thesis`<br>
 Mathematical Contest in Modeling, Honorable. `2012 MCM` <br>
 Built a Real-time Electromyography controlled functional electrical stimulator(EMG-FES) for paralytic stroke patients.<br>